-General feedback on ToE - major design flaw

-The current ToE which utterly locks the existing flexibility with the current aggregator blocking all competition.
+General feedback on ToE - major design flaw The current ToE which utterly locks the existing flexibility with the current aggregator blocking all competition.
 This is because it is not possible to perform a prequalification test with a new aggregator while be under contract with another one.
+Therefore there are minimum of one but ofter while be under contract with another one.
 Therefore there are minimum of one but often two month in which the installation owner does not earn.
 The loss of one month of income is in most cases sufficient to make a change impossible.